-Hype Backlash: While reviews have for the most part been favorable (currently ranking 79% on Metacritic), the sheer anticipation and buildup leading up to the game's release have undoubtedly caused this among some, with criticisms aimed mainly at the AI and pacing issues.
+Hype Backlash: While reviews have for the most part been favorable (currently ranking 76% on Metacritic), the sheer anticipation and buildup leading up to the game's release have undoubtedly caused this among some, with criticisms aimed mainly at the AI and pacing issues.
 That said, the developers and fandom at large seemed to have handled this well, with the notable exception of TWCenter.
-It's reached the point that Creative Assembly actually apologized for how the game fell short of both the developers and fans' expectations.
+It's reached the point that Creative Assembly actually apologized for how the game fell short of both the developers' and fans' expectations.

-It's Easy, so It Sucks: Longtime fans have complained that the game is "dumbed down for the casuals" due to things like the flag capture mode and the lack of a family tree.
+It's Easy, So It Sucks: Longtime fans have complained that the game is "dumbed down for the casuals" due to things like the flag capture mode and the lack of a family tree.

 Loads and Loads of Loading: One of the largest complaints about the game is due to the rather long time it takes when cycling through a turn.
 This is probably due in large part to the Loads and Loads of Factions that exist in this game, far in excess of any previous Total War game.
 Patch 2 speeds this up quite a bit, especially early on.

 Silanus, who rises to Proconsul during the course of the Prologue campaign.
-After conquering the Samnite capital, and with one of Rome's two consuls is already dead at Capua, Silanus then kills the remaining consul in order to pave the way for his own rise to power.
+After conquering the Samnite capital, and with one of Rome's two consuls already dead at Capua, Silanus then kills the remaining consul in order to pave the way for his own rise to power.
+Maybe.

-Scrappy Mechanic: Right after release, the flag-capturing mechanic in field battles proved to be incredibly unpopular, with many players claiming it ruined the tactical depth of battles.
+Right after release, the flag-capturing mechanic in field battles proved to be incredibly unpopular, with many players claiming it ruined the tactical depth of battles.